-The current rates, which stand at 10 per cent of the value of the unimproved site, are based on the valuations of 2012.
+The current rates, which stand at ten per cent of the value of the unimproved site, are based on the valuations of 2012.

-If the Bill is passed, rates will be set out in the Annual County Finance Act, with a general valuation of land to be done every 10 years.
+If the bill is passed, Governor James Orengo’s administration will set the rates in the Annual County Finance Act, with a general valuation of land to be done every ten years.
 Supplementary valuations will be done every year.

-The report, which identified property taxes as one of the most important revenue streams for the county, cited the lack of a valuation roll as a major contributing factor.
+The report, which identified property taxes as one of the most important revenue streams for the county, cited the lack of a valuation roll and county legislation to govern the process of transfer of property within the boundaries of urban areas in Siaya as the major contributing factor.

 “In the absence of this legislation, the county government is reluctant to pursue enforcement of payments of rates and other fees through litigation,” read Ouko's report.

 According to the Bill, the County Executive Committee Member may, in writing, extend the application of a valuation roll for an additional three years if satisfied that exceptional circumstances exist so as to justify the extension.

 "A person who willfully hinders or obstructs a county valuer in the exercise of the powers conferred on him under this section shall be guilty of an offence and liable to a fine not exceeding Sh50,000," according to the Bill.